anz-bank/pkg/log/README.md

 Fields will be logged as an object of the attribute `fields`.
 One thing to remember is that, for context reference, the key will use the provided alias.

 ##### Standard format
-The standard formatter will log in the following format without the parantheses:
+The standard formatter will log in the following format without the parentheses:
 ```
 (time in RFC3339Nano Format) (Fields) (Level) (Message)
 ```